-CLARION is a student-driven, staff/faculty-advised committee housed within the CHIP Student Center.
-CLARION creates and conducts co-curricular, interprofessional experiences for U of MN Academic Health Center students based upon the Institute of Medicine’s report “Six Aims for a New Healthcare System.”
+CLARION (CLinician Administrator Relationship Improvement OrganizatioN) is a student-driven, staff/faculty-advised committee housed within the CHIP Student Center.
+CLARION creates and conducts co-curricular, interprofessional experiences for health professional students based upon the Institute of Medicine’s report “Six Aims for a New Healthcare System.”

-CLARION focuses on the professional development of AHC students and includes lessons in leadership, teamwork, communication, analytical reasoning, conflict-resolution, and business practices.
+CLARION focuses on the professional development of health professional students and includes lessons in leadership, teamwork, communication, analytical reasoning, conflict-resolution, and business practices.
 Participation in CLARION leads students to a more sophisticated understanding of the healthcare system in which they will practice.

 The organizational structure of the CLARION student board models the type of interprofessional equality and collaborative leadership which will be needed to effectively solve the current healthcare system challenges.
 The interactions which occur among students lead to critical learnings; the most prominent being that many fundamental biases about other professions are firmly rooted before students enter the health professions workplace.
 Hence, the primary goals of the organization are for participants to develop an understanding and appreciation of the skills that each profession brings to the healthcare team and to develop positive relationships which will extend into their professional careers.

-The cause is safe and high quality care for patients.
+The cause is safe and high-quality care for patients.
 Tens of thousands of deaths occur each year from preventable medical errors.
-Miscommunication and lack of communication among caregivers is cited as a main cause of the problem.
+Miscommunication and lack of communication among caregivers are cited as a main cause of the problem.

 CLARION sponsors a variety of events and activities, from “Friday Night in the ER”, a simulated board game, to a tour of a hospital which models interprofessional teamwork, to the annual Case Competition, in which local and national interprofessional teams compete to find the sentinel event and make recommendations surrounding a constructed, thought-provoking case.